The effects of dispersion damping and three-body interactions for accurate layered-material exfoliation energies: Summary

 This work explored the influence of the damping function and the inclusion of the $C_9$ (ATM) term on the DFT description of the exfoliation energies and out-of-plane lattice constants of twenty-six layered materials.
 While GGA functionals always underestimate exfoliation energies, the addition of a pairwise dispersion scheme can overcompensate, leading to a systematic overbinding tendency.
 This is quite evident for the D3 correction, where BJ damping overbinds more than zero-damping.
 The extent of the overbinding is typically reduced with the XDM dispersion correction, for which BJ and Z damping give similar accuracy on average.
 However, we recommend the Z damping function in general because of its greater simplicity, lesser empiricism, and more consistent energies in the united-atom limit.

 We further demonstrated that the three-atom ATM term is relatively large and repulsive for layered materials.
 Thus, its inclusion reduces the residual overbinding found with all pairwise-only dispersion methods, lessening the errors relative to RPA reference data.
 Inclusion of the ATM term in XDM leads to the lowest errors yet reported for the LM26 benchmark using an asymptotic dispersion correction.
-In the basis-set limit, B86bPBE-XDM(BJ)+ATM and B86bPBE-XDM(Z)+ATM are the top-performing semi-local functionals considered here, while error cancellation leads to slightly improved statistics for B86bPBE-XDM(BJ)+ATM and PBE-XDM(Z)+ATM with the lightdenser basis set.
-However, despite the lower errors for the LM26 benchmark offered by the ATM term, we do not recommend it as a universal, default component in XDM due to its poor computational scaling for periodic systems and generally small energy contributions for molecular complexes and crystals.
-Even for layered materials, the impact of the ATM term on the crystal structure is minor, meaning that it need only be included as a final energy correction and not as part of a geometry optimisation.
+In the basis-set limit, B86bPBE-XDM(BJ)+ATM and B86bPBE-XDM(Z)+ATM are the top-performing semi-local functionals considered here, while error cancellation leads to slightly improved statistics with the lightdenser basis set.
 Future work will consider implementing the ATM correction to both XDM(BJ) and XDM(Z) directly in FHI-aims.